Money in the Bank (2016): Storylines

-The card consisted of eleven matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised 11 matches, including two on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 On November 4, 2015, Seth Rollins was forced to vacate the WWE World Heavyweight Championship due to injury.
-Rollins returned on May 22, 2016 at Extreme Rules, attacking champion Roman Reigns after his successful title defense against AJ Styles.
+Rollins returned on May 22, 2016, at Extreme Rules, attacking champion Roman Reigns after his successful title defense against AJ Styles.
 Rollins was granted a title match against Reigns at Money in the Bank the next night on Raw by Shane McMahon.
 Meanwhile, critics wondered if WWE was "leaving money on the table" by not slotting Rollins as a face and Reigns as a heel, as this was the opposite of what fans wanted (fans were cheering Rollins and booing Reigns).

 On the May 30 episode of Raw, John Cena returned after recovering from a shoulder injury that left him out of action for five months.
-AJ Styles then came out to welcome him back until Luke Gallows and Karl Anderson, Styles' former teammates in The Club (which had broken up the previous week on Raw) appeared looking for a fight.
+AJ Styles then came out to welcome him back until Luke Gallows and Karl Anderson, Styles' former teammates in The club (which had broken up the previous week on Raw) appeared looking for a fight.
 Cena and Styles prepared to brawl with them, until Styles attacked Cena alongside Gallows and Anderson, turning heel and reforming The Club in the process.
 On June 3, a match between Cena and Styles was scheduled for Money in the Bank which WWE labeled as a "WrestleMania Dream Match".
 On the June 13 episode of Raw, Cena presented Styles with two contracts: one allowing Gallows and Anderson to be in his corner, the other banning them so they could fight uninterrupted, and Styles chose the latter.

-The winner of the Money in the Bank ladder match will win a contract for a WWE World Heavyweight Championship match at any time within the next year.
+The winner of the Money in the Bank ladder match would win a contract for a WWE World Heavyweight Championship match at any time within the next year.
 On the May 23 episode of Raw, Sami Zayn, Cesaro, Chris Jericho, Dean Ambrose, and Kevin Owens all qualified for the match by defeating Sheamus, The Miz, Apollo Crews, Dolph Ziggler, and AJ Styles, respectively.
 On the May 26 episode of SmackDown, Alberto Del Rio defeated Zack Ryder to qualify for the match.